secretstartups/handbook/sales/commercial/index.html.md

 - Tier 2 Accounts that I am working to grow and I speak with them at least once a month.
 - Tier 3 Accounts that I keep informed about GitLab and DevOps monthly.

-## Co Selling
+## Co-Selling
-Co selling is the responsibility of both the Account Executive and their Area Sales Manager to join sales calls together to ensure the best client/prospect experience, along with jointly finding the highestp potential within that account.
+Co selling is the responsibility of both the Account Executive and their Area Sales Manager to join sales calls together to ensure the best client/prospect experience, along with jointly finding the highest potential within that account.
-Are Sales Managers have an expectaiton to be log a minimum of 5 co-selling call per rolling 7 days, although we are aiming to achieve closer to 10-12 calls over a rolling 7 days
+Are Sales Managers have an expectation to be log a minimum of 5 co-selling call per rolling 7 days, although we are aiming to achieve closer to 10-12 calls over a rolling 7 days

-### Co Selling Roles
+### Co-Selling Roles
 * Pilot: consider this role as the main pitch person.
 You are directing the conversation, sharing the deck and taking live notes and adding value, while also keeping on track with the agenda decided upon
 * Co- Pilot: This individual is responsible for raw notes in Salesforce time management, and digging into comments to identify areas where we should be findin additional information